javicacheiro/pyspark_course/supplementary/airflow/exercises/running_remote_tasks.md

 We will repeat the last step for each of the remote servers we will be running tasks on.

+Notice that the commands are launched from the container that runs the executor (airflow-worker) not from the host.

 ## Running remote tasks
 The to run remote tasks we will make use of the `run` method in our `helpers.py` module: